 - Only share where necessary.
 For instance, consider whether enabling Facebook’s facial recognition is an absolute must.

 - Maintain strong passwords to block easy routes for hackers to steal your biometrics.

 - Use a trusted cybersecurity software to keep your digital life secure.

 Is biometric security here to stay?

-It has proved to be a more secure way of protecting accounts than traditional logins and passwords.
-The industries in need of it most such as healthcare and finance continue to demonstrate their trust in it.
+It has proven to be a more secure way of protecting accounts than traditional logins and passwords.
+Healthcare and finance, the two industries that need it most, steadily demonstrate their trust in it.

 While this authentication technique has countless benefits, biometric security does not cover all aspects of digital safety.
 There are numerous other ways for cybercriminals to penetrate your system or take advantage of your gullibility, including ransomware or social engineering.